Financial planning tools and services to put you on the path to the future you want

 How will you, as a couple, handle unexpected expenses like an aging parent or child who needs money?
 A natural disaster?A car accident?

 It is likely that one of you knows more about personal finance than the other.
 However, this can only complicate planning since it may sometimes feel like you are each speaking a different language.

 When you were working, your monthly spending could flow more freely than it can in retirement.
 Depending on your finances, you may need to adhere to a strict budget.
 Some people are naturally good at this, others take a more freestyle approach to spending.
 If you and your partner are not of the same budgeting style, it can get tricky and stressful.

 To resolve some of these nitty gritty and complicated issues, again, you may want to walk through a retirement calculator together where you can see the immediate and long term impact of each viewpoint.

 You may also benefit from meeting with a financial advisor to help you navigate these matters and forge a compromise that both makes sense and feels right to each of you.

 The economy is always in flux.
 Hardly a day goes by without a disturbing headline about the stock market, inflation, taxes, healthcare costs, the collapse of Social Security and more.
-Never mind that your own personal situation will evolve.
+Never mind how your own personal situation will evolve.

-It is therefore important for couples to sit down periodically — quarterly at least — to discuss and update your overall retirement and estate plans.
+It is therefore important for couples to sit down periodically, quarterly at least, to discuss and update your overall retirement and estate plans.